praveenbm5/SmartVaults/README.md

-# Hybrid Custody™ using Layer 2 Smart Vaults™ - Protocol & Technology Demo
+# Hybrid Custody™ using Layer 2 Smart Vaults™ - POC Implementation & Technology Demo

 **Hybrid Custody™** using Layer 2 Smart Vaults™ makes Bitcoin and other similar Altcoins **Unstealable, Unlosable and Unconfiscatable** for all practical purposes.

-Smart Vaults™ (layer 2) are like Multisig or MPC Vaults on steroids and you can assign priorities to private-keys participating in a Smart Vault™.
+Smart Vaults™ (Layer 2) are like Multisig or MPC Vaults on steroids and you can assign priorities to private-keys participating in a Smart Vault™.

 ## Next-Gen Scalable Security

-1. "Unlocking" and "Spending" from your Smart Vaults™ are distinct events (transactions) with programmable delay between them unlike MultiSig Transactions.
+1. "Unlocking" and "Spending" from your Smart Vaults™ are distinct events (transactions) with a programmable delay between them unlike MultiSig/MPC Vaults.
-2. The mandatory "Unlock" which is visible on-chain as a transaction alerts all participants of a Smart Vault™ to take corrective measures if it was not done by them in the first place.
+2. The mandatory "Unlock" which is visible on-chain as a transaction alerts all participants of a Smart Vault™ to take corrective actions if the unlock was not initiated by them in the first place.
-2. When `m private-keys` are presumably used by an adversary to unlock your Smart Vault™ locked with `n private-keys`, you can use any `m+1 private-keys upto n` to override the unlock and recover your Bitcoin i.e. `m-to-n of n`.
+3. When `m private-keys` are presumably used by an adversary to unlock-and-spend from your Smart Vault™ locked with `n private-keys`, you can use any `m+1 private-keys upto n` to override the malicious unlock-and-spend attempt and recover your Bitcoin before the preset delay expires i.e. `m-to-n of n`.
 (Assuming all private-keys have equal priority.)
-3. Stealing becomes impossible unless adversaries have all the `n private-keys`.
+4. Stealing becomes impossible unless adversaries have all the `n private-keys`.
-4. Can be customized to allow some private-keys and combinations to override other private-keys and combinations.
+5. Can be customized to allow some private-keys and combinations to override other private-keys and combinations.
+6. Uses simple yet powerful Zero-Knowledge Proofs to determine which private-keys and combinations take precedence over other private-keys and combinations.
-4. Protects against hacks, social engineering, insider fraud, etc.
+7. Protects against hacks, social engineering, insider fraud, etc.
-5. Optional on-chain “Out of Band” Authentication & Autherization with Hardware Tokens (proprietary technology).
+8. Optional on-chain “Out of Band” Authentication & Autherization with Hardware Tokens (proprietary technology).

 ## Supercharged Safety